IBSim/VirtualLab/docs/source/examples.rst

     Sim.EMThreshold=None

 This will terminate **VirtualLab** after running **ERMES** but prior to creating the individual element groups.
 A plot of the coil power percentages similar to that above is saved to :file:`PreAster/EM_Thresholding.png` in the simulation directory.
-You will also find :file:`ERMES.rmed`, which is the results of **ERMES** written in a format compatible with ParaVis.
+You will also find :file:`ERMES.rmed`, which is the results of **ERMES** written in a format compatible with **ParaVis**.

 Task 4
 ######